Your Selenium scraper just got blocked after 10 requests. Sound familiar?

-This guide shows you how to configure proxies in Selenium across Chrome, Firefox, and Edge browsers, including authenticated proxies and rotation strategies.
+This guide shows you how to configure proxies in Selenium for Chrome, Firefox, and Edge.
+You'll learn unauthenticated and authenticated setups, rotation strategies, and advanced techniques to stay undetected in 2026.

 What Are Proxies in Selenium?

-Selenium supports HTTP, HTTPS, and SOCKS5 proxies through ChromeOptions, FirefoxOptions, and EdgeOptions.
-The configuration varies slightly between browsers but follows the same core principle.
+Selenium supports HTTP, HTTPS, and SOCKS5 proxies through browser-specific options like ChromeOptions, FirefoxOptions, and EdgeOptions.
+The configuration differs slightly between browsers, but the core principle stays the same.

 Why Use Proxies With Selenium